hitoshi-watase/sercrod/docs/reference/directives/event-input.md

 The expression on @input is evaluated every time the browser fires an input event for that control.
 Typical uses include live validation, updating derived state as the user types, or reacting to slider or range changes.

-@input is part of the event handler family (such as @click, @change, @blur) and follows the same general evaluation rules as other @ directives, with input-specific update behavior inside the Nablla runtime.
+@input is part of the event handler family (such as @click, @change, @blur) and follows the same general evaluation rules as other @ directives, with input-specific update behavior inside the Sercrod runtime.

 #### Basic example